 Whatever the case, the network requires its engineers and administrators to be present physically on the premises, to manage it, and resolve issues that arise in it.
 But at a time when stepping out of their homes could jeopardize the lives of themselves and their peers, how can the NetOps team conduct their operations remotely, while making sure application availability and smooth network management and functioning aren’t compromised?

 Introducing AppViewX ADC+, the intuitive network management, automation, and orchestration platform.
 It provides real-time network monitoring, context-aware troubleshooting, auto-remediation, and self-servicing capabilities.
 All you have to do is log-in to the platform from wherever you are; you can monitor and manage applications across on-premise, multi-cloud, and hybrid environments and their underlying infrastructure (made up of devices from multiple vendors), from a single pane of control.

 How does automation make remote network management easy?
 Let’s say there’s a sudden surge in traffic to a particular application.
 To handle this surge, more instances of the application need to be available, or else end-users will experience slowness when they try accessing the application.
 Creating new instances entails spinning up VIPs.
 The network engineer need to log in to their IPAM system to get an available IP address, log in to the load balancer to spin-up the VIP, manually test the configuration, raise a change request ticket, get it approved, and finally push the configuration – a multi-step process that requires the engineers on-site and can easily take a day or two.

-With AUTOMATION+, you can rest assured your applications and network are in the pink of health at any given time, while you and your colleagues remain so yourselves in your respective homes.
+With ADC+, you can rest assured your applications and network are in the pink of health at any given time, while you and your colleagues remain so yourselves in your respective homes.

-To know more, visit the AUTOMATION+ product page, or book a demo with our experts.
+To know more, visit the ADC+ product page, or book a demo with our experts.